-An SN is to be sent by the supplier for each shipment of material to a Navistar Assembly Plant.
+An SN is to be sent by the supplier for each shipment of material to an Navistar Assembly Plant.
 The SN must be received and accepted without errors prior to the arrival of the shipment at Navistar’s facility.
-Failure to comply may result in a violation against the Supplier’s Performance Rating.
+Failure to comply may result in a penalty of $500 for each occurrence of non-compliance.
 It is imperative to understand that the ASN, while it facilitates Navistar's Receiving Process, will also provide the foundation for generation of ERS Payment Records submitted to our Knoxville Accounting Center.

 Availability